-Discussion storyboards are a great way to get your students talking about their ideas in science.
-They allow students to critique and evaluate different viewpoints without upsetting other students.
-This activity can be used at the start of the topic to identify and dispel any misconceptions students may have.
+Discussion storyboards are a great way to get your students talking about their ideas in science!
+They allow students to critique and evaluate different viewpoints in a respectful and cooperative manner.
+This activity can be used at the start of the topic to identify what students already know about the topic, what questions they have and dispel any misconceptions students may have.
+The discussion storyboard can be downloaded as a Power Point presentation, printed or displayed digitally and serve as a visual guide that students can refer to as they progress through the unit.

-At first, show students a discussion storyboard like the one above.
-Ask them to look at the problem presented in the first cell.
+Teachers can begin by showing students the example discussion storyboard and ask them to look at the problem presented in the first cell.
 The following cells show four students who all have an idea about the problem in front of them.
 Students should think about whom they think is the most correct and be prepared to explain why that person is correct.
-Students might support their position by creating visuals, including text and images, on Storyboard That.
-These visuals can easily be exported as PowerPoint slides.
+In the collaborative storyboard, students can find a character within the Creator that looks like themselves, add it to a cell along with their name in the bottom text box and their argument in the speech bubble.

-After students have prepared their argument, have your students discuss their ideas.
+After students have created their storyboard, they can further discuss their ideas.
 This discussion can be carried out in a range of different formats.
 Students could discuss in pairs, small groups, or even in a teacher-led, entire class setting.
 It is important to agree on a list of discussion rules with students before they start so everybody gets a chance to participate.
 Students will also be able to practice adapting their speech to a formal debating context and can demonstrate their grasp of formal English.

 Here are some other ideas to use these discussion storyboards in your lessons.